-What house sitting arrangements should be considered as part of your house sitting expectations?
+What should be considered as part of your house sitting expectations?

 In search of relevant content for House Sitting Magazine, I spend a lot of time reading comments on house sitting forums and social media sites!
 One topic that arises over and over is about “unrealistic” house sitting expectations from either the house sitter or the home owner.